vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

-enough, the Divyāvadāna mentions the setting up of a pillar, called y¯upa[yas.t.i], in the interior of the dome.
-77 King Devāna ˙mpiyatissa, Ceylonese contemporary of Aśoka, is stated in the Mahāva ˙msa, a Ceylonese text, to have erected a stone column to mark the site of the Mahāth¯upa to be constructed in future by King Dut.t.hagāman.ī.
+enough, the Divyāvadāna mentions the setting up of a pillar, called yūpa[yas.t.i], in the interior of the dome.
+77 King Devāna ˙mpiyatissa, Ceylonese contemporary of Aśoka, is stated in the Mahāva ˙msa, a Ceylonese text, to have erected a stone column to mark the site of the Mahāthūpa to be constructed in future by King Dut.t.hagāman.ī.
 78

 It remains uncertain whether the brick